-- I must record and provide my VMCAS ID whenever contacting VMCAS for questions or concerns. - I must send official transcripts of all coursework taken prior to Fall 2024 directly to VMCAS by the application deadline of September 16, 2024. - Foreign coursework requires a World Education Service (WES) course-by-course evaluation.
-It is my responsibility to request the WES evaluation to be sent to VMCAS by the application deadline. - I must request at least three recommenders in the "Recommendations" section. - VMCAS accepts electronic recommendations only.
-I understand that it is my responsibility to check with veterinary school or college websites to verify recommendation requirements. - My recommenders must submit my recommendation letters and evaluation ratings through Letters by Liaison, the Recommendation Portal.
+- I must record and provide my VMCAS ID whenever contacting VMCAS for questions or concerns. - I must send official transcripts of all coursework taken prior to Fall 2025 directly to VMCAS by the application deadline of September 15, 2025. - Foreign coursework requires a World Education Service (WES) course-by-course evaluation.
+It is my responsibility to request the WES evaluation to be sent to VMCAS by the application deadline. - I must request at least three recommenders in the "Recommendations" section and confirm contact emails are accurate, and requests have been received. - VMCAS accepts electronic recommendations only.
+I understand that it is my responsibility to check with veterinary school or college websites to verify recommendation requirements. - My recommenders must submit my recommendation letters and evaluation ratings through Liaison Letters, the Recommendation Portal, by the application deadline.

-- I must verify that my recommenders' emails are correct and that they have received the email request once I have created them in the system. - My recommenders must submit their electronic recommendations by the application deadline. - If I elect to participate in and pay for the Professional Transcript Entry (PTE) service, I must do so by August 9, 2024. - I agree to adhere to the PTE timeline and instructions for submitting at least one application for PTE to begin, sending all required transcripts, and approving my PTE. - I agree to enter any coursework that is ineligible for PTE prior to opting-in and paying for the PTE service.
-Ineligible coursework includes planned or in-progress coursework and coursework taken at unlisted US schools. - I understand if I do not enter planned or in-progress coursework, it will not be eligible for matching to school prerequisites. - I must send Graduate Record Examination (GRE) scores (if applicable) to the appropriate GRE code, as described in the VMCAS instructions. - I must complete supplemental applications and send supplemental fees (if applicable) to my designated schools and colleges. - I must send final official Fall 2024, Spring 2025, and Summer 2025 transcripts directly to my designated schools and colleges. - Once I submit my application, I cannot make any changes to my submitted information.
-I agree to contact my designated schools and colleges with any changes to my contact information. - By sending payment to VMCAS, I am signaling my intent for VMCAS to process my application, regardless of whether it is complete. - The VMCAS application fee covers the collection of my application materials, including transcripts, recommendation letters and program-specific questions, and electronic transmission to designated schools. - VMCAS does not provide refunds under any circumstances.
-This includes accidentally choosing the wrong school or college, missing the application deadline, or other materials are not received by the deadline. - ☐ Indicate your understanding and acceptance of the terms described above by checking this box.
+- I must verify that my recommenders' emails are correct and that they have received the email request once I have created them in the system. - My recommenders must submit their electronic recommendations by the application deadline. - If I elect to participate in and pay for the Professional Transcript Entry (PTE) service, I must do so by August 7, 2025. - I agree to adhere to the PTE timeline and instructions for submitting at least one application for PTE to begin, sending all required transcripts, and approving my PTE. - I agree to enter planned or in-progress coursework and coursework taken at unlisted US schools prior to opting-in an paying for the PTE service. - I understand if I do not enter planned or in-progress coursework, it will not be eligible for matching to school prerequisites. - I must send final official Fall 2025, Spring 2026, and Summer 2026 transcripts directly to my designated schools and colleges. - Once I submit my application, I cannot make any changes to my submitted information.
+I agree to contact my designated schools and colleges with any changes to my contact information. - I must send Graduate Record Examination (GRE) scores (if applicable) to the appropriate GRE code, as described in the VMCAS instructions. - I must complete supplemental applications and send supplemental fees (if applicable) to my designated schools and colleges.
+Supplemental application fees are different from VMCAS fees. - By sending payment to VMCAS, I am signaling my intent for VMCAS to process my application, regardless of whether it is complete. - The VMCAS application fee covers the collection of my application materials, including transcripts, recommendation letters and program-specific questions, and electronic transmission to designated schools. - VMCAS does not provide refunds under any circumstances.
+This includes accidentally choosing the wrong school or college, missing the application deadline, or other materials are not received by the deadline. - □ Indicate your understanding and acceptance of the terms described above by checking this box.